What is Paralympian Search?

 If I have a visual impairment, or am blind, can I do all the challenges?

 If you have a visual impairment or are blind, you should be able to do the tests.
 We will have volunteers on site to assist you to move through the stations and we will provide you a guide runner for the running or manoeuvring if needed.
+Please advise ahead of time if there is specific support that would help you.

 What if get there and realize I am unable to do many, or any of the challenges?

 If you are uncertain about trying the challenges, or if one of the local fitness experts recommends that you do not attempt a challenge, you will still have opportunities to learn about different sports and find out which ones might be a fit for you.
+You can still check out the sport demonstrations and enjoy lunch with all participants.

-As with any activity, there are risks, and the tests can be physically demanding.
+As with any activity, there are risks, and the challenges can be physically demanding.
 We will ask you to complete a health questionnaire called the Get Active Questionnaire form to help consider if you are adequate physical health to participate.
 Use this reference document if you answered YES to any questions on the Get Active Questionnaire and have not consulted a healthcare provider or a Qualified Exercise Professional (QEP) about becoming more physically active.

 A local fitness expert will be on site to answer any questions you may have.
-If there are any health concerns, you may be asked to only complete some tests, or none at all.
+If there are any health concerns, you may be asked to only complete some challenges, or none at all.
 Your safety is our top priority!
 Additionally, you will be asked to sign a waiver releasing the hosts of liability.

 Do I need to already be an athlete to come to Paralympian Search?